 Chlorination is a necessary part of swimming pool ownership.
 When we think of a swimming pool, most of us envision enjoying the cool, sparkling water.
 However, the perfect swimming pool doesn’t occur naturally.
 There’s a complex science behind keeping your pool clear, sanitary, and enjoyable.

 Sanitizing your swimming pool is extremely important.
 It helps prevent health problems for swimmers as well as aesthetic issues.
 The goal is to have swimming pool water clear of all algae, debris, bacteria, and other pathogens.
 There’s a delicate line you must walk when caring for your pool.
-Too few or too many chemicals can make your pool unhealthy for swimming and potentially dangerous.
+Too few or too many pool treatment chemicals can make your pool unhealthy for swimming and potentially dangerous.

 Thankfully, chlorine is an excellent sanitizer, algaecide, and oxidizer when properly used.
 Chlorination can help keep your swimming pool safe and enjoyable for you, your friends, and family.
 All you need to know to begin using this pool additive is a few chemistry basics.